Anastrophe

 Anastrophe (from the ἀναστροφή, anastrophē, "a turning back or about") is a figure of speech in which the normal word order of the subject, the verb, and the object is changed.

+Anastrophe is a hyponym of the antimetabole, where anastrophe only transposes one word in a sentence.
 For example, subject–verb–object ("I like potatoes") might be changed to object–subject–verb ("potatoes I like").

 Examples

 Because English has a settled natural word order, anastrophe emphasizes the displaced word or phrase.
 For example, the name of the City Beautiful urbanist movement emphasises "beautiful".
 Similarly, in "This is the forest primeval", from Henry Wadsworth Longfellow's Evangeline, the emphasis is on "primeval".

 If the emphasis that comes from anastrophe is not an issue, the synonym inversion is perfectly suitable.

 Anastrophe is common in Ancient Greek and Latin poetry, such as in the first line of the Aeneid: